 Well the rain eventually stopped late last night and we woke to blue cloudy skies.
-We hung and draped all out wet gear out whilst we had our first hot cooked break which was a nice change to the ‘interesting’ tasting Gluten Free Coco Pops ripoffs.
-With breakfast done and the van all packed up, we left Leeroy in the safe hands of the park whilst we went exploring on nearby Yanga NP.
+We hung and draped all out wet gear out whilst we had our first hot cooked breakfast which was a nice change to the ‘interesting’ tasting Gluten Free Coco Pops ripoffs.
+With breakfast done and the van all packed up, we left Leeroy in the safe hands of the park whilst we went exploring on nearby Yanga National Park.

 Unfortunately due to the wet weather the campgrounds were closed when we stopped yesterday, so we were hopeful the homestead and woolshed would still be open.
 We were in luck both were open and they are amazing.

 The homestead is in such a beautiful location overlooking the Lakes on both sides of the house.
 The English garden would be so gorgeous when in flower and everything has been preserved brilliantly.

 A few pictures from around the grounds of the Homestead:

 After we had finished exploring the homestead, we headed down the road to the Woolshed.

 The woolshed, what can I say other than I could go on for ages.
 Its huge, it’s beautiful, it’s nostalgic, it’s so well kept, it still smells like they were shearing there yesterday, I loved it.

 After our exploring was done it was back to the caravan park to pick up Leeroy and get on our way.
 We were headed towards Mildura and stopped along the way at Lake Benanee.
 I don’t know what makes it the colour it is but it reminded us of glacier fed lakes in Canada.